 - Does the nose suit the face?
 Or does the nose detract or distract from your other facial features?

 - Does the nose lead you to be distracted from the eyes or mouth or is it nicely in balance?

 Below are some of the more common concerns that lead some patients to consider a surgical solution to getting a better looking, balanced nose.
-These are the most commonly heard concerns that our experienced Specialist Plastic Surgeons hear most frequently in confidential consultations about nose surgery.
 They include concerns about the nose shape, nose tip dimensions, bridge height, nose direction (straightness or crookedness) and the nose shape in relation to other facial features or the overall facial bone structure (facial proportions).

 TOP SIX Common Concerns About Noses that our Specialist Plastic Surgeons can help resolve through Rhinoplasty Surgery

 If you’re considering Rhinoplasty, just send an enquiry form or phone our Patient Care Advisors on (03) 8849 1444 to learn what you can do to arrange to see a Rhinoplasty Specialist at one of our Melbourne or Sydney locations.